-Special Use Authorization: There are various special uses on the Preserve, which require Special Use Authorization (SUA) approval from the District as set forth in Florida Administrative Code §40D-9.
+Special Use Authorization: There are various special uses on the Preserve which require Special Use Authorization (SUA) approval from the District as set forth in Florida Administrative Code §40D-9.
 The typical special use types occurring on the Preserve can be categorized as recreation, research, educational, and training.

-Access: Public access to the property is provided at the nine access points for the recreation areas on the Preserve to allow the general public to partake in the available outdoor recreation opportunities.
-Flatwood Park has two access points, Bruce B Downs and Morris Bridge Road.
+Access: Public access to the property is provided at the nine access points for the recreation areas on the Preserve to allow the general public to partake in the available outdoor recreation opportunities, including two access points at Flatwood Park (Bruce B Downs and Morris Bridge Road).
 Access to the Washburn site requires a SUA or camping reservation.

 Real Estate: Under a partnership agreement between the District and the County, the County manages six individual park sites (Dead River Park, Flatwoods Park, John B. Sargeant Park, Morris Bridge Park, Wilderness Park Off Road Trails System, and Trout Creek Park) known collectively as the Wilderness Park and accounting for approximately 7,100 acres of the Preserve.
 An approximately 3,000 acre "outparcel" of the Hillsborough River State Park occurs between the Dead River Park and Sargeant Park.
-Three additional recreational areas, consisting of the Jefferson Road Equestrian Area, the Oak Ridge Equestrian Area, and the Washburn Equestrian Area, are managed by the District.
-The District will continue to consider the opportunities of purchasing adjacent lands to the Preserve with the goal to promote the District's mission of protecting the natural features of conservation lands for the benefit of flood attenuation, water quality, and water supply.
+Three additional recreational areas consisting of the Jefferson Road Equestrian Area, the Oak Ridge Equestrian Area, and the Washburn Equestrian Area are managed by the District.
+The District will continue to consider the opportunities of purchasing lands adjacent to the Preserve with the goal to promote the District's Mission of protecting the natural features of conservation lands for the benefit of flood attenuation, water quality, and water supply.

-Cooperative agreements, leases, and easements: The District holds a management agreement with the County for the management of the previously mentioned recreation areas.
+Cooperative Agreements, Leases, and Easements: The District is party to a management agreement with the County for the management of the previously mentioned recreation areas.
 There is a cooperative agreement with the City of Tampa for the New Tampa Nature Park to allow the trails within the New Tampa Nature Park to connect to the trail system within Flatwoods Park.
 There is a land use agreement with the School Board of Hillsborough County for the Nature's Classroom.
-The District also holds multiple easement types which are assigned to utility companies, State of Florida agencies, and local municipalities, as well as a land use agreement with the Florida Fish and Wildlife Conservation Commission (FWC) for the purposes of providing a Wildlife Management Area.
-There is a designation agreement with the Florida Department of Environmental Protection for the recreation trails on Preserve.
-Finally, the District holds license agreements with TBW for public water supply purposes.
+The District has also granted multiple easement types which are assigned to utility companies, State of Florida agencies, and local municipalities, as well as a land use agreement with the Florida Fish and Wildlife Conservation Commission (FWC) for the purposes of providing a Wildlife Management Area.
+There is a designation agreement with the Florida Department of Environmental Protection (FDEP) for the recreation trails on the Preserve.
+Finally, the District is a party to license agreements with TBW for public water supply purposes.